Traditional German food

 Traditional German Christmas food

-Christmas is a special time of year in Germany, and many families have unique traditions and recipes that they enjoy during the holiday season.
+Christmas is a special time of year in Germany.
+Many families have unique traditions and recipes that they enjoy during the holiday season.
 Traditional German Christmas food often features hearty and comforting dishes that are perfect for the colder weather.
 Some of the most popular traditional Christmas meals are listed below:

 Weihnachtsgans is a classic German Christmas dish that is often served as the centrepiece of many holiday dinners.
 The rich and flavourful meat is usually seasoned with herbs and spices and roasted to perfection.
 It is commonly served with classic German sides like potato dumplings and red cabbage.
 Roasted goose is a festive and delicious meal that is sure to impress your guests during the holiday season.